-2) Study the plutonium excretion in urine now as a research project to determine the reproducibility of the fission track method and how environmental factors might influence the results.
+(2) Study the plutonium excretion in urine now [before return] as a research project to determine the reproducibility of the fission track method and how environmental factors might influence the results, [and especially why the Brookhaven results differ so much from those obtained by Lawrence Livermore].

-(3) Extend the study of infant diets and those of small children.
+(3) Extend the study [before return] of infant diets and those of small children.
 This will be much more time consuming than foreign consultants might suppose.

 (4) Develop a plan to control contamination to the extent necessary to make the Rongelap people feel comfortable with their Atoll.
 Two methods developed at Bikini Atoll might be adapted for use here -- soil removal or soil treatment with potassium salt.
-The plan would be a graded one in which the northern islands would receive more treatment than Rongelap itself (which would receive little, if any).
+The plan would be a graded one in which the northern islands would receive more treatment than Rongelap itself, which would receive little, if any.

-(5) The prelude to such planning would include contamination surveys on the important islands where food is produced.
+(5) The prelude to such planning would include some contamination surveys on the important islands where food is produced.